jackyzha0/jackyzha0.github.io/content/thoughts/In Over Our Heads.md

 tags:
 - seed
 - book
-aliases:
-- In Over Our Heads: The Mental Demands of Modern Life
 ---

 In Over Our Heads is about the societal expectations of higher orders of consciousness that most of us do not have.